Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Fano factor

+Here, we discuss the behavior of FF to unravel the role of BFS in more detail.
+Previously, the FF was calculated for the heterotructure considered in Ref.~\cite{Banerjee2022}.
+Therefore, it can be interesting to investigate the same to identify the signature of BFS in our N/d-wave SC hybrid setup.
+We find opposite behavior of BFSs in the two different limits of the junction transparency.
+For $\alpha=0$, ZBC monotonically increases with magnetic field whereas for $\alpha=\pi/4$, ZBC first rapidly decreases then increase

-{{\it Fano factor-}} In order to unravel the role of BFSs in the anomalies found above, we investigate the behavior of the FF.
+gradually.
+In order to unravel this significant discrepancy for $\alpha=\pi/4$ as compared to $\alpha=0$, we investigate the behavior of the FF.
+We can extract the charge content of the current carriers that tunnel through the junction by analyzing the FF.
 We predict that the interplay of the two carriers, CPs and BQPs, gives rise to the different intricate features in the conductance spectra.
 It can be emphasized by examining the nature of the charge carriers participating in the transport.
 The CPs contribute to the conductance via AR which dominates over other scattering processes in the transparent limit, whereas BQPs contribute via tunneling.
-Depending on their relative concentration at BFSs we obtain different results of the FF for different barrier strengths.
+Depending on their relative concentration at BFSs we obtain different results for the FF.

+Investigation of noise spectra and computation of FF serve as one of the fundamental tools to explore the nature of charge dynamics in various mesoscopic transport phenomena\,\cite{Anantram1996,Blanter2000,deJong1994,Kobayashi2021,Tanaka2000shotNoise,Zhu1999ShotNoise,Paul2017,Haim2015,Rech2012,Chevallier2011}.
+FF provides the information about charge content of the current carriers in the weak tunneling limit.
+Specifically, in metal-SC junctions the charge information of the current carriers that tunnel through the junction can be obtained from the FF in the limit of small transmission probabilities i.e. low junction transparency ($Z\gg 1$) \cite{Anantram1996,Blanter2000,deJong1994,Kobayashi2021,Tanaka2000shotNoise,Zhu1999ShotNoise}.
+Due to this fact, we demonstrate the FF only in the tunneling limit.

 At zero temperature, the zero-frequency shot noise power for a N/SC junction can be obtained as, $\mc{S}(eV)\!=\!\int_{0}^{eV} dE~ \mc{S}_T(E)$ with $\dis{\mc{S}_T(E)\!=\!\frac{2e^3}{h}\int_{-\pi/2}^{\pi/2}d\theta \cos\theta ~ \mc{S}_{\theta}(E,\theta)}$ where $\dis{\mc{S}_{\theta}(E,\theta)\!=\![R^e(1-R^e) + R^h(1- R^h) + 2R^eR^h]}$ \cite{Anantram1996,Blanter2000,Tanaka2000shotNoise,deJong1994,Kobayashi2021,Zhu1999ShotNoise}.
-The total current is given by, $\dis{I(eV)= \int_{0}^{eV} dE~ G(E)}$ and the FF is the ratio of shot noise power to current given by, $\dis{{\rm{FF}}(eV) = \mc{S}(eV)/2eI(eV)}$.
+The total current is given by, $\dis{I(eV)= \int_{0}^{eV} dE~ G(E)}$ and the FF is the ratio of shot noise power to current given by, $\dis{{\rm{FF}}(eV) = \mc{S}(eV)/2eI(eV)}$~\cite{Blanter2000}.